 Which connector cables are available for connecting to SIMATIC Panels?

-In the "ST 80 Catalog" the information is in Chapter 2, in the section entitled "SIMATIC HMI Accessories - Connector cables".
+A table of the possible connections is given in chapter 2 in the section headed "SIMATIC HMI Accessories - Connector cables".

 More information on this topic